dssg/donors-choose/README.md

 We use Auditioner to manage model selection.
 Plotting precision@50_abs over time shows that our models groups are generally working well, with most performing better than baselines.

 Our logistic regression model groups tend to perform worse than our random forests.
-The diference in performance (as much as .25) doesn't justify a tradeoff for the models' potential higher interpretability.
+The difference in performance (as much as .25) doesn't justify a tradeoff for the models' potential higher interpretability.
+Plain decision trees also seem to perform consistently worse than random forests.

 We use Auditioner to perform some coarse filtering, eliminating the worst-performing model groups:
 - Dropping model groups that achieved precision@50 worse than 0.5 in at least one test set